gemc/docs/webPage/source/index.rst

 gemc tries to make easy things easy and hard things possible.

-Users can build any simulation with few lines of code.
-No knowledge of C++ or geant4 is required, even for the most complex setups.
+With no C++ or geant4 knowledge required, users can build and run even the most complex of setups.

-The upload of the parameters to databases (available: MYSQL or ASCII) is automatic. gemc reads these databases and run the geant4 library.
+The upload/download of the parameters to/from databases (available: MYSQL or ASCII) is automatic.

-At run time, options can be given to tilt objects, set conditions, etc.

 .. image:: gemcAbstract.png
 	:width: 70%